javascript-tutorial/en.javascript.info/1-js/4-data-structures/3-string/article.md

 See, we have to prepend the inner quote by the backslash `\'`, because otherwise it would mean the string end.

-As a more elegant solution, we could wrap the string in double quotes or backticks instead:
+Of course, that refers only for the quotes that are same as the enclosing ones.
+So, as a more elegant solution, we could switch to double quotes or backticks instead:

 ```js run
 alert( `I'm the Walrus!` ); // I'm the Walrus!
 ```

-Most of time when we know we're going to use this or that kind of quotes inside of the string, we can choose non-conflicting quotes to enclose it.

-Note that the backslash `\` serves for the correct reading of the string by JavaScript, then disappears.
+Note that the backslash `\` serves for the correct reading of the string by Javascript, then disappears.
 The in-memory string has no `\`.
 You can clearly see that in `alert` from the examples above.

 But what if we need exactly a backslash `\` in the string?